 Bus Stations Carlisle has one bus station which was considered during the last round of review and assessment but bus movement have been rechecked for the purposes of this Updating and Screening Assessment.
 Information collected on the daily movements of buses.
 Updated information provided by the Manager of Carlisle Bus Station.
 Identify whether the flow of vehicles greater than 1,000 bus movements per day.
 The maximum number of bus movements is below 400 on any day.
 CONCLUSION: A detailed asse ssment is not required.
 Industrial Sources Government guidance indicates that industrial sources will not make a significant contribution to the annual mean concentrations but could be significant in terms of the 1 hour objective.
 However, evidence from work carried out during previous rounds in the UK is that very few sources will require consideration.
 Sources in neighbouring authorities close to our boundary are also included in the assessment.
 A list of potential industrial sources that have the potential to submit NO 2 given in Appendix 2 New Industrial Sources Check whether there are any new industrial sources since the last round of review and assessment No new industrial sources have been identified either locally or in adjacent areas.
 Industrial Sources with increased emissions Determine whether any sources identified during previous rounds of review and assessment have substantially increased emissions (>30%) No sources were identified in previous rounds of review and assessment as being significant emitters of NO 2 .
 None of our industrial process have experienced a substantial (>30%) increase in emissions.
-CONCLUSION: A detailed assessment is not required Aircraft Carlisle Airport is a small, privately operated site.
+CONCLUSION: A detailed asse ssment is not required Aircraft CONCLUSION: A detailed assessment is not required Carlisle Airport is a small, privately operated site.
 At present the airport's use is restricted to three main areas:- • Business jet flights • Private training activities • Army training.
-There are presently no schedu and in its current capacity the objectives is negligible. led, chartered or cargo flights risk of exceeding the NO 2 The Airport has recently been acquired by the parent company on Eddie Stobbart Ltd., and substantial investment is planned.
+There are presently no scheduled, chartered or cargo flights and in its current capacity the risk of exceeding the NO2 objectives is negligible.
+The Airport has recently been acquired by the parent company of Eddie Stobbart Ltd., and substantial investment is planned.
 The situation will be kept under review.
 CONCLUSION: A detailed assessment is not required 7.6 Monitoring Data Outside the AQMA